-Slicing, cutting, dividing into grids, into sections of volume and plane are the convergent approaches developed in the works of the 5 presented artists.
-Each in their own way, they tend to examine and break down the notion of constructed space.
-Some attempt to explore our relationship to structure and architecture, to test its stability to imbalance.
-Others recreate shapes that they dissect, turn over and combine before laying them out again before our eyes.
+Slicing, cutting and dividing into grids fragments of volumes and sections of planes are convergent approaches developed in the works of these five artists.
+Each, in their own way, tends to examine and break down the notion of a constructed space.
+Exploring our structural relationship to architecture through construction and representation, they tend to hollow out the resulting structure to test its stability to the point of imbalance.
+These artists choose to open up space, to create gaps and precarious areas or volumes by throwing the elements like rolling dice, trying new combinations before deploying them again before our eyes.

 – Gregory Lang